trustwallet/tokens/README.md

 ## Steps
 1) Press on `Fork` in the top right corner.
-2) Upload an image in `images/` folder on your own fork.
+2) Upload an image in `images/` folder on your own fork and commit changes.
 3) Press on `New Pull Request` on your own fork page and submit it!